Skip to main content

 Best Practices

-1. Blocking Operations - Always wrap blocking HTTP libraries in tokio::task::spawn_blocking
+1. Blocking operations - Always wrap blocking HTTP libraries in tokio::task::spawn_blocking

-2. Streaming for Large Files - Use execute_streaming for media downloads to avoid buffering
+2. Streaming for large files - Use execute_streaming for media downloads to avoid buffering

-3. Error Handling - Return descriptive errors with context
+3. Error handling - Return descriptive errors with context

 5. Retries - Consider retry logic for transient failures